CryptoCurrencyCafe/web/content/pages/projects/project2/project2.md

 Date: 2015-02-10
 Category: PS
 Tags: Problem Sets, mining
-Slug: project1
+Slug: project2

    <div class="due">
-Due: TODO
+Part 1 Due: **Sunday, 22 February**; Part 2 Due: **Thursday, 5 March**
    </div>

 ## Purpose

-Understand how cryptocurrency mining works by building and running a miner for a new cryptocurrency.
+- Understand how cryptocurrency mining works by building and running a miner for a new cryptocurrency.

-Explore some potential threats to bitcoin by attempting attacks on our class cryptocurrency.
+- Explore some potential threats to bitcoin by attempting attacks on our class cryptocurrency.

+- Get some experience using cloud computing resources and understanding computing costs in practice.

 ### Collaboration Policy